Rigidity of spacelike hypersurface with constant curvature and intersection angle condition: Introduction

 \section{Introduction}

 Characterization of hypersurfaces with constant curvature functions is a classical topic in differential geometry.
 In the Euclidean space, it has been known that the sphere is the only embedded, closed hypersurface with constant mean curvature or higher order mean curvature (see \cite{Aleksandrov,Montiel-Ros} etc.).
+Interested readers are referred to \cite{Hopf,Lopez} etc. for related results.

-The Minkowski space $\mathbb{R}^{n,1}$ is $\mathbb{R}^{n+1}$ endowed with the Lorentzian metric Hypersurfaces with constant curvatures in $\mathbb{R}^{n+1}$ have attracted the interest of researchers.
+The Minkowski space $\mathbb{R}^{n,1}$ is $\mathbb{R}^{n+1}$ endowed with the Lorentzian metric Hypersurfaces with constant curvatures in $\mathbb{R}^{n,1}$ have attracted the interest of researchers.
 Cheng and Yau \cite{Cheng-Yau} prove the Bernstein type theorem for the maximal spacelike hypersurface.
 Treibergs \cite{Treibergs} shows that there are many entire spacelike hypersurfaces with constant mean curvature.
 Existence results for the cases of constant higher order mean curvatures are also obtained (see \cite{LiAnMin,Wang-Xiao} etc.).
 Among these hypersurfaces, the hyperboloid is the umbilic one, which can be seen as the "sphere" in the Minkowski space.

 It is shown that the hyperbolic caps and the hyperplanar balls are the only spacelike hypersurfaces with constant curvatures in \cite{Alias-Lopez-Pastor,Alias-Pastor98,Alias-Malacarne} etc., provided that the boundary of the hypersurface is spherical.
-Different with them, we introduce an intersection angle boundary condition for the problem in this paper.
+Different with them, we consider an intersection angle boundary condition for the problem in this paper.